top of page

 • Tailored nutrition support, education and encouragement focused on cultivating behaviors that foster genuine physical, mental and emotional well-being

-Our style is collaborative, strengths-based, and compassionate.
+Our style is collaborative, strengths-based, curious, creative and compassionate.
 We strive to provide care through an intersectional lens, acknowledging the way one's social location is connected to one's relationship with food and body.

 We work through a lens of weight inclusivity.
 This means we are committed to promoting a peaceful relationship with food and movement for individuals of all shapes and sizes.

-This also means we believe that weight stigma including the pathologization of body size is harmful.
-For this reason, we do not provide weight loss services or use BMI (Body Mass Index) in our practice, which has been demonstrated to be a problematic tool for assessing health, with racist and sexist origins.
+We believe that weight stigma including the pathologization of body size is harmful.
+For this reason, we do not offer weight loss services, or use BMI (Body Mass Index) to conceptualize health in our practice (which has been demonstrated to be a problematic tool for assessing health, with racist and sexist origins).

 manhattan eating disorder nutritionist